 Restaurants Still Drive Culinary Excitement, Experimentation

-How often do you make a donut burger at home, crafted a mac and cheese donut?
+How often do you make a donut burger at home, or perhaps craft a mac and cheese donut?

-Despite the lines at places like Glam Doll Donuts in Minneapolis for that mac and cheese donut or the extreme demand for a venison steak sandwich at Arby’s, people don’t make this stuff at home.
+Despite the lines at places such as Glam Doll Donuts in Minneapolis for that mac and cheese donut or the extreme demand for a venison steak sandwich at Arby’s, people don’t make this stuff at home.

 According to Nancy Kruse, principal of The Kruse Company and restaurant analyst and writer, that’s a key advantage for restaurants.